brunamotta/brunamotta/README.md

 # ✨ Welcome! ✨
 Nice to meet you!
-My name is Bruna, I'm a designer transitioning careers and a graduate in systems analysis and development.
+My name is Bruna, I'm a designer transitioning careers and a graduate in system's analysis and development.

 I am from Rio de Janeiro, Brazil and I've been working for 2 years with **web development** focusing on **Front End** and **User Interface**.
 Lately I'm studying to improve my knowledge in **React.js**.